makelab-kaist/makelab.github.io/_projects/2022_SpinOcchietto.md

 ---
 title: SpinOcchietto
-subtitle: 'A Wearable Skin-Slip Haptic Device for Rendering Width and Motion of Objects Gripped Between the Fingertips'
+subtitle: 'A Wearable Skin-Slip Haptic Device for Rendering Width and Motion of Gripped Objects'
 description: 'A Wearable Skin-Slip Haptic Device for Rendering Width and Motion of Objects Gripped Between the Fingertips'
 year: 2022
 featured_image: /images/projects/spinocchietto.jpg # width must be 1600px